Mesa Royalty Trust (MTR): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The underlying properties are primarily located in the Hugoton Area of Kansas and the San Juan Basin Area of New Mexico and Colorado.
+While the Trust is headquartered in Houston, Texas, its value stems from the initial underlying assets.
+These properties are primarily located in the Hugoton Area of Kansas and the San Juan Basin Area spanning New Mexico and Colorado.

 Year Key Event Significance